 Kenting National Park travel budget

-I’ve written about our travel budget for Taiwan and our budget for Taipei, Kaohsiung and Tainan.
+I’ve written about our travel budget for Taiwan and our budget for Taipei, Kaohsiung, Tainan and Hualien.
 Compared to those budget breakdowns, our average daily costs for Kenting National Park were slightly higher.

 The main reason for the higher daily budget is because I’ve included the costs to travel from Kaohsiung (and back) in this budget breakdown.
 You can read more about getting to Kenting National Park in the transport section below.

-The second reason for the slightly higher average daily budget is we rented the scooter.
+The second reason for the slightly higher average daily budget is we rented the scooter to explore Kenting.
 That being said, we still only spent €70 per day for us as a couple.

 Where to stay in Kenting – Light Blue Bed and Breakfast